 After this training, you will be calmer and look more confident.
 Your decreased fear will let you access more of your cognitive functions, making you more articulate and eloquent.
 Additionally, through your joke training, you will be better at using your facial expression and gestures, and getting your timing right.
 If on top of that you regularly seek for feedback, this will speed up your development even faster.

 If you liked this article, please let me know in the comments.
 I’ll publish a second part where I reveal my process, how I prepare and come up with the content of a talk, as well as how I rehearse for it.
 Being good at presenting is important to delivering your message, but in the end what really counts is your content and I have some tricks up my sleeve for this too!

 Also: What helped you to improve your speaking skills?
 Comment below.

 PS: If you really want to overcome your anxiety and learn more techniques to get in a confident state, check out our 6-week premium course >> MAKE YOURSELF DO ANYTHING

-Join Thousands Of Others For A Free 7 Day Comfort Zone Challenge!
+Join Thousands Of Others And Get Your First Comfort Zone Challenge!

 Boost your confidence & access to the private community!